- College of Nursing

-The College of Nursing also offers admission to its master degree programs in nursing to Registered Nurses who have bachelor degrees in fields other than nursing.
+The College of Nursing also offers admission to its master degree programs in nursing to Registered Nurses who have completed an AS in Nursing or diploma nursing program and have bachelor’s degrees in fields other than nursing.
 These students will need to take 9 credits of undergraduate upper division course work as the prerequisite for graduate study in nursing.
 Please contact firstname.lastname@example.org for more information.

 The goal of the Master of Science in Nursing program is to prepare advanced practice nurses, nurse educators, and nursing leaders and managers to assume leadership positions in a variety of healthcare settings.
 Graduates of these programs are eligible to sit for national certification examinations in their respective specialties.

 - Analyze social, economic, ethical, cultural, legal, and political issues influencing nursing practice and health care in a global context.

 - Develop and implement leadership, management, and teaching strategies for the improvement of health and health care quality and safety.

 - Develop practice models of evidence-based nursing practice incorporating nursing research.

 - Influence health and public policy in collaboration with other disciplines to improve systems of care and health of communities.